Photo: Eva Bocek/Shutterstock

 InterCity Notte to Sicily

-Trenitalia, Italy’s national railway operator, runs affordable and comfortable sleeper trains called InterCity Notte (ICN) from the north, all the way along the two coasts, to the very south of country — even to Sicily.
+Trenitalia, Italy’s national railway operator, runs affordable and comfortable sleeper trains called InterCity Notte from the north, all the way along the two coasts, to the very south of the country — even to Sicily.
 And it’s the InterCity Notte trains that go all the way to Sicily that are incredibly special.
-To cross the Messina Strait and get from the tip of the Italian boot to the island of Sicily, InterCity Notte trains board a ferry.
-Yes, the train actually goes on a boat to cross the two-mile stretch of water and then reconnects to the rail network in Sicily.
+To cross the Strait of Messina and get from the tip of the Italian boot to the island of Sicily, InterCity Notte trains board a ferry at Villa San Giovanni.
+Yes, the train actually goes on a boat.
+The crossing itself takes around 20 minutes — long enough to go up on deck, get a coffee, and watch Sicily come into view across the water — though the full loading and unloading process takes closer to an hour.
+Passengers can stay in their compartments or head up to the ferry’s deck while the train makes the crossing; most go up.
+On the northbound journey from Sicily, the ferry crosses in the early hours of the morning, which means you can watch the sun rise over the strait with a coffee in hand before the train rolls back onto the mainland and continues toward Rome or Milan.
 Apparently, nothing stands in the way of an Italian train and its destination.

 The Jacobite

-Almost as legendary as the aforementioned Flying Scotsman, the Jacobite is a steam train that’s more commonly known as the Harry Potter Steam Train for its role as the Hogwarts Express in the movies of the Harry Potter franchise.
-While you can ride on the Jacobite, it won’t take you to a school of witchcraft and wizardry; instead you’ll travel between the Scottish towns of Fort William and Mallaig, a round-tip journey of 84 miles.
-The most thrilling moment of this iconic train ride is the crossing of the Glenfinnan viaduct (also made famous by the Harry Potter movies).
-Once in Mallaig, you’ll get to wander for over an hour and a half before you have to board the train again and make your way back to Fort William.
-The Jacobite only runs seasonally, between April and October, and gets unsurprisingly busy so book your ticket in advance.
+Almost as legendary as the aforementioned Flying Scotsman, the Jacobite is a steam train more commonly known as the Harry Potter Steam Train for its role as the Hogwarts Express in the films.
+While you can ride the Jacobite, it won’t take you to a school of witchcraft and wizardry; instead you’ll travel between the Scottish towns of Fort William and Mallaig, a round-trip journey of 84 miles through some of the most dramatic scenery in the Highlands.
+The most thrilling moment of the trip is the crossing of the Glenfinnan Viaduct, a curved 21-arch structure built in 1898, 100 feet above the River Finnan, that became famous worldwide through the Harry Potter films.
+Once in Mallaig you’ll get to wander for over an hour before boarding the train back to Fort William.

 Discover Matador